UNICEF says three contractors detained in South Sudan

-JUBA The U.N. children's agency UNICEF said on Tuesday three South Sudanese working for its contractor were detained last week, as aid workers are increasingly targeted in the four-year civil war.
+JUBA (Reuters) - The U.N. children's agency UNICEF said on Tuesday three South Sudanese working for its contractor were detained last week, as aid workers are increasingly targeted in the four-year civil war.

 Tim Irwin, UNICEF's chief communications officer in South Sudan, said the three were working for Montrose, a firm contracted by UNICEF to conduct education surveys in Mathiang, a village in Pagak in the northeast.